ARCLab-MIT/pyssem/source/SEPs.rst

 Using SEPs in pySSEM
 --------------------

 To use an SEP in your simulation, specify the desired SEP in the `launch_scenario` parameter of the `scenario_properties` section in your JSON configuration file.
-For example:
+The launch function is the last parameter in the `scenario_properties` section:

 .. code-block:: json